Asteski/WinMac/README.md

 [Wiki](https://github.com/Asteski/WinMac/wiki) have ton of very useful information, which can help you understand WinMac components capabilities and configuration to modify them to your liking.

-There are many dock customization you can find around the web, including [DeviantArt](https://www.deviantart.com/search?q=winstep+dock+windows).

 ## Credits to

 List of utilities and their creators used with WinMac: